Last Updated on January 23, 2023 by disneyparkssnob

 Traveling to/from Disney Springs

 At Disney Springs, the bus stop is again in a different location than the Disney busses.
 The bus stop is on the West Side Loop Spots 1-7.
 It says 1-7 because it seems to fluctuate depending the day or if there are other busses in a specific number.
-Be sure to arrive before the departure time so you can see the SOG bus pull in and don’t get left behind.
+Be sure to arrive before the departure time so you can see the Shades of Green bus pull in and don’t get left behind.

 Using Disney Transportation